Byron1z/configure-ad-B1z/README.md

 </p>
 <p>

-(Since we Configured the DNS settings of Client-1 to point to DC-1's Private IP, it was able to find the Domain Controller.)
+(Since we Configured the DNS settings of Client-1 to point to DC-1's Private IP, it was able to find the Domain Controller✅️.)
 </p>
 <p>